Probate Q&A Series

 When a testator’s original will goes missing, North Carolina law lets you probate a properly executed copy if you prove three things:

 1. Due execution of the original.
-You must show the testator and two competent witnesses signed the will according to North Carolina law.
+You must show the will was executed according to North Carolina law.
 See N.C.
-Gen. Stat. § 28A-2-2.
+Gen. Stat. § 31-3.3.

 3. Accuracy of the duplicate.
 You must confirm that the copy you offer fairly and completely reflects the original will’s contents.
 Affidavits or testimony from persons who reviewed the original will support your proof.